Hosting Champagne Tastings at Home

 Setting the Scene: Your Home Champagne Tasting Tips

-• Choose a bright, airy spot with plenty of natural light.
+Choose a bright, airy spot with plenty of natural light.
 Champagne looks stunning in the glow of daylight.
+Alternatively an elegant table inside.

-• Use elegant glassware - flute glasses are classic, but tulip-shaped glasses work wonders for capturing aromas.
+Use elegant glassware—flute glasses are classic, but tulip-shaped glasses or wine glasses work wonders for capturing aromas.

 The Art of Tasting: How to Sip Like a Pro